 But lately, throat cancer has a different cause—human papilloma virus, or HPV, the virus associated with cervical cancer in women, and other, less-common cancers.
 HPV-related throat cancer is a sexually transmitted disease.
 I don’t want to be indelicate here, but the mode of transmission is—ahem—oral sex.
 And as one might expect, men (especially white men) are at greater risk, and the risk goes up directly with the number of (principally female) partners.
 There are a number of things not yet fully understood, and HPV-related throat cancer has a better prognosis than smoking-related disease and may not need quite as aggressive treatment, but one still does not want to get it.
 And the incidence is increasing sharply.
 It’s sort of an epidemic in the U.S. and elsewhere.
 Onset of the disease in one’s 40’s or 50’s, sometimes earlier or later.

 Of course, one can control and greatly limit, if not eliminate, this risk by choice—specifically, chastity before marriage and monogamy afterward.
 And so would and did we, like many fellow religious conservatives, raise our sons, with that council.
-Or, there are vaccines, like Gardasil, initially introduced with reducing girls’ risk of cervical cancer in mind.
-The Centers for Disease Control and Prevention recommend vaccination at age 11 or 12.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.